In memory of our Child Survivors of the Holocaust

 Poet whose words are everlasting, Mar was all of the above and so much more.Read article

 Susi Sambor was a very warm, loving and generous person.
 Susie was a very loyal and caring friend and when I got engaged Susi came to help prepare for the party.
-I last saw Susi when she visited the Jewish Holocaust Centre in 2019.
+I last saw Susi when she visited the Melbourne Holocaust Museum in 2019.
 I remember thinking how even as she was becoming frailer she still had a beautiful smile and face.

 “Anna (Anne) Gouttman, born in Krakow on 19 July 1939, sadly died on 25 February 2020.
 To all who knew her, she was a loving, kind and generous friend.
 Although her light has now been forever extinguished, her memory fervently lives in the minds of so many.